 In some Medicare recipients’ lives, there could come a time when home health care is a necessity to continue living a quality life.
 But those same beneficiaries may be wondering if Medicare covers home healthcare.

-The simple answer is that Medicare covers some home health care services.
-Continue reading to learn more about this subject and what your options are in getting coverage.
+The simple answer is that Medicare covers some home healthcare services.
+Continue reading to learn more about this subject and your options for getting coverage.

 Services covered by Medicare for home health care include skilled nursing care, physical therapy, occupational therapy, speech therapy, and home health aide services.

 Medicare approves home health care if you meet specific requirements:

 - You must be homebound, meaning you cannot leave your home without assistance.

 - Your doctor certifies that you need home health care

 - Have a care plan from your doctor

 - Medicare must approve the home health agency

 Medicare doesn’t cover many home healthcare services.
 These services include personal care, such as bathing, dressing, and grooming.